hamad-khawaja/diagram-ai/instructions_gcp.md

 **Best Practices:**
 - Use only resources present in the diagrams library.
-- Check official docs for available GCP nodes.
+- Check official docs for available GCP nodes at https://diagrams.mingrammer.com/docs/nodes/gcp/
+- ALWAYS include this URL in every response: https://diagrams.mingrammer.com/docs/nodes/gcp
 - Add comments and use meaningful names.
   - Always check the official diagrams documentation for available GCP nodes.
   - Add comments for clarity.